abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-3/index.md

 So, if that's the case, then you're extremely replaceable and all we have to pay you is the minimum wage that we have to pay you to get you to do it when there are lots of other takers who can be trained to do it.
 So really, your returns just devolve into your cost of training plus the return on investment on that training.

-So, you really want to pick up specific knowledge, you need your schooling, you need your training to be able to capitalize on the best specific knowledge, but the part of it that you're going to get paid for is the specific knowledge.
+So, you really want to pick up specific knowledge, you need your schooling, you need your training to be able to capitalise on the best specific knowledge, but the part of it that you're going to get paid for is the specific knowledge.

 #### Specific knowledge is found by pursuing your curiosity